Updated: March 2020

 Many RV owners understand that their tank valves play a crucial role in solving odor problems, preventing clogs, and ensuring that sensors continue to operate correctly.
-Unfortunately, there is a lot of confusion around the subject of waste valves, which explains why there are so many different opinions on how to use your waste water tanks.
-At the end of the day we want to give you the resources you need to allow you to focus on the important part of your RVing experience - having fun! - not dealing with holding tanks.
-Enjoy!
+Unfortunately, there is a lot of confusion around the subject of waste valves, which explains why there are so many different opinions on how to use your wastewater tanks.
+At the end of the day, we want to give you the resources to allow you to focus on the important part of your RVing experience: having fun and not dealing with holding tanks!

-When it comes to your black tank there is only one rule: ALWAYS KEEP YOUR BLACK TANK VALVE CLOSED.
+When it comes to your black tank, there is only one rule: ALWAYS KEEP YOUR BLACK TANK VALVE CLOSED.
 This is rule #1 of The Unique Method.

-By keeping your tank closed, you are capturing all the liquids and solids that go into your holding tank until you need to dump.
+By keeping your tank closed, you’re capturing all the liquids and solids that go into your holding tank until you need to dump.
 Those liquids are crucial to making sure you don't have solid waste drying out and caking up inside your holding tank, plumbing, and sensors.
-By keeping the liquid and solid waste contained until you dump, you are also able to use a quality RV toilet chemical to break down all of the waste.
+By keeping the liquid and solid waste contained until you dump, you are also able to use a high-quality RV toilet treatment to break down all of the waste.

-Important: If you leave your black water tank open, all of the liquids will trickle out into the sewer and all of the solid waste will begin to pile up inside your tank, creating a "poop pyramid" of waste.
-Eventually this will make it high enough to block your toilet and you will start getting toilet backups into your RV.
+Important note: If you leave your black water tank open, all of the liquids will trickle out into the sewer, and all of the solid waste will begin to pile up inside your tank, creating a pyramid plug—literally a "poop pyramid" of waste!
+Eventually, this pyramid of poop will grow high enough to block your toilet, and you will start getting toilet backups into your RV.
 Trust us, you don't want this to happen!
 (To learn how pyramid plugs and other clogs develop and how to fix them, check out this article.)

-Dumping your tank is the only time that your black tank valve should ever be opened.
+Remember: Dumping your tank is the only time that your black tank valve should ever be opened.

 Using your Gray Tank can be a little more nuanced.
-When you are dry camping, or boondocking, it is super important that you keep your gray tank closed.
-When you are on full hookups, however, we recommend you leave it open.
-Here's why....
+When you are dry camping (or boondocking), it's also super important that you keep your gray tank closed.

 In many of these places, full hook up camping is not as readily available, so it is important to always keep your gray tank valve closed until you have access to full hookups or a dump site.